GaetanLepage/phd-manuscript/sections/2_simulator/2_background/3_software_libraries/0_index.typ

 They relaxed the 3D simulation problem to a planar 2D domain, allowing for significant performance gains.
 This method indeed targets real-time applications and is, therefore, implemented in C++.
 The authors demonstrate the software's capabilities in challenging, static, and dynamic scenes.
-They highlight an eventual porting of the code to #acr("GPU") accelerators as an interesting direction for future works.
+They highlight an eventual porting of the code to #acr("GPU") accelerators as an interesting direction for future work.
 The #acr("BST") algorithm @cao_interactive_2016 by Cao et al. illustrates how ray tracing #acr("GA") techniques can also achieve good real-world performance.
-The exhaustive testing of their library seem to demonstrate fast and accurate rendering of complex acoustic scenes.
+The exhaustive testing of their library seems to demonstrate fast and accurate rendering of complex acoustic scenes.
-It is also capable of handling dynamic scenes as well as geometries more complex than limited rectangular rooms.
+It can also handle dynamic scenes and geometries that are more complex than limited rectangular rooms.
 Unfortunately, the implementation is not open-source.

-Finally, the ecosystem of room acoustic simulation libraries is rich and vibrant.
+Finally, the ecosystem of room acoustic simulation libraries is vibrant.
 Several alternatives coexist and provide various tradeoffs.
 Some solutions target the research community and attempt to provide easy-to-use software tools for conducting experiments.
 Others focus on more integrated scenarios where performance is crucial.